acadadev/rosrider_doc/01_SPECS/README.md

 | ROS2 Drivers | C++ Drivers for ROS2 Humble and ROS2 Jazzy |
 | Parametric | ROSRider is configurable using yaml files |
 | Innovation | Autosyncs with host to generate low latency data |

-With a solid understanding of the hardware layout, users can unleash the full potential of ROSRider.
-The subsequent chapter explores the pinmap system, showcasing the flexibility and customization options available.